PHP Echo and Print

 When using echo and print, consider the following best practices:

-• Prefer double quotes for strings when embedding variables, as it simplifies syntax.
+printif you need to use the return value in an expression. - Prefer double quotes for strings when embedding variables, as it simplifies syntax.

-• Be cautious when outputting user-generated content to prevent XSS attacks; always sanitize and escape output.
+- Be cautious when outputting user-generated content to prevent XSS attacks; always sanitize and escape output.